ot4go/miniskin/README.md

       signin.html               # generated output (gitignored)
 ```

+## AI assistance

+The `ai/core/` directory contains miniskin's documentation in modular files (overview, syntax, pipeline, rules, examples).
+These files can be used as context by any AI tool.

-## Claude Code skill
+### Claude Code

-Generate the [Claude Code](https://claude.com/claude-code) skill file:
+Generate the skill file:

 ```
 miniskin generate-claude-skill
 ```

-This creates `.claude/skills/miniskin/SKILL.md` with all the information Claude Code needs to assist with miniskin-based projects.
+This creates `.claude/skills/miniskin/SKILL.md` from the `ai/core/` sources.

 ## Background